cvxpy/cvxpy/PROCEDURES.md

 Let's say we're releasing CVXPY 1.2.1

-1. Starting from ``release/1.2.x``, the versioning data in setup.py should be
+1. Starting from ``release/1.2.x``, the versioning data in setup.py should already be
    ```
    MAJOR = 1
    MINOR = 2